berkeley-scf/tutorial-parallelization/parallel-R.md

 #### 5.1.2 foreach

-See the example code in `help(doFuture)` for template code on how to use the `%doRNG%` operator with foreach to ensure correct RNG with foreach.
+When using `%dofuture%`, you can simply include `.options.future = list(seed = TRUE)` to ensure parallel RNG is done safely (shown in Section 3.2).
+If you forget and have RNG in your parallelized code, `doFuture` will warn you.

-(Also shown in Section 3.2.)
+Before version 1.0.0 of `doFuture`, one would need to use the `%doRNG%` operator with foreach to ensure correct RNG with foreach (also seen in Section 3.2).

 ### 5.2 Parallel RNG with alternatives to the future package